See Worldwide VoD

 Take up of ISP filters is around 10-30% depending on ISP, so roughly in line with expectations and already restricting content in the majority of households with children (other measures may be restricting access in other cases).

-aged 9-12 are believed to have accessed inappropriate material
+3% of children aged 9-12 are believed to have accessed inappropriate material

 Pornography can and will be circulated by young people by email, portable media and private messaging systems